binipringle/intro-to-dh/_freadings/3-projects.md

 [Wax](https://minicomp.github.io/wax/)

 Wax is a minimal computing project for producing digital exhibitions focused on longevity, low costs, and flexibility.
 Our underlying technology is made to learn and to teach, and can produce beautifully rendered, high-quality image collections and scholarly exhibits.

 ---

+[Archipelagos](https://archipelagosjournal.org/) \| a journal of Caribbean digital praxis

+archipelagos is a born-digital, peer-reviewed publication devoted to creative exploration, debate, and critical thinking about and through digital practices in contemporary scholarly and artistic work in and on the Caribbean.
+Given the wide implications of the “digital turn” for our very conceptions of knowledge, our mission is to discern the ways in which the digital may enhance and transform our comprehension of the regional and diasporic Caribbean. archipelagos responds to this challenge with three distinct dimensions of critical production: scholarly essays; digital scholarship projects; and digital project reviews.

+---